patriciogonzalezvivo/thebookofshaders/appendix/04/README.md

   * ```out```  write-only: you can't read the value of this argument but you can set it
   * ```inout```  read-write: you can both get and set the value of this variable

-rewriting the banana method in GLSL would look like
+Rewriting the banana method in GLSL would look like
 ```glsl
 void banana( inout float a ){
     a += 1.;